‘The Walking Dead’ Star Norman Reedus Reportedly Dating Diane Kruger

 A post shared by Diane Kruger (@dianekruger) on

-The Hollywood-born actor has dated a bevy of beauties before including supermodel Helena Christensen whom he has a 17-year-old son named Mingus Lucien Reedus.
+The Hollywood-born actor has dated a bevy of beauties before including supermodel Helena Christensen, whom he has a 17-year-old son named Mingus Lucien Reedus.
 Despite the busy schedule, Norman manages to spend quality time with his kid.
 He also loves posting old photos of his child on Instagram.

 A post shared by norman reedus (@bigbaldhead) on

-Aside from Kruger, the last woman that was linked to Reedus was his TWD co-star Emily Kinney who played Beth in the AMC hit series.
+Aside from Kruger, the last woman that was linked to Reedus was his TWD co-star Emily Kinney, who played Beth in the AMC hit series.
 The two had a good chemistry in the show and fans were excited to see their on-screen romance develop.
 Unfortunately, Daryl’s first love interest was killed in the fifth season.
 While the actor’s rep confirmed to E!
 News that he is not dating his co-star, he tried to make fun of the rumors by posting a photo with Arnold Schwarzenegger and captioning it “new couple alert.”

 new couple alert pic.twitter.com/M04I27vzir